openpnp/openpnp/Vision-Solutions.md

 ## Calibration Primary Fiducial

-Camera calibration can be performed automatically by looking at a [fiducial](https://en.wikipedia.org/wiki/Fiducial_marker#Printed_circuit_boards) while moving the camera around in a certain pattern.
+Preliminary camera calibration can be performed automatically by looking at a [fiducial](https://en.wikipedia.org/wiki/Fiducial_marker#Printed_circuit_boards) while moving the camera around in a certain pattern.

 The fiducial must be round, high contrast, sharp and flat.
 The standard fiducial (the same type is used for [[Visual Homing]]) is just any bright 1mm diameter round mark on dark ground.
 You can simply print the linked PDF.
 It is recommended to use a high quality matte photo paper or similar: